python-trio/trio/docs/source/reference-core.rst

    .. attribute:: parent_task

-      The :class:`~trio.hazmat.Task` that opened this nursery.
+      The :class:`~trio.powertools.Task` that opened this nursery.

    .. attribute:: child_tasks

       A :class:`frozenset` containing all the child
-      :class:`~trio.hazmat.Task` objects which are still running.
+      :class:`~trio.powertools.Task` objects which are still running.

 .. attribute:: TASK_STATUS_IGNORED